Oracle Legal Notices

 Monospace type indicates commands within a paragraph, URLs, code in examples, text that appears on the screen, or text that you enter.

 The Unbreakable Enterprise Kernel Release 2 (UEK R2) is Oracle's second major release of its heavily tested and optimized operating system kernel for Oracle Linux 5 and Oracle Linux 6.
-See the initial Oracle Unbreakable Enterprise Kernel Release 2 Release Notes (https://oss.oracle.com/ol6/docs/RELEASE-NOTES-UEK2-en.html) for a detailed description of the differences between UEK R2 and the first version of the Unbreakable Enterprise Kernel.
+It is based on the mainline Linux 3.0 version 3.0.36.
+It contains a large number of improvements and new features that have been incorporated into mainline Linux since the first version of the Unbreakable Enterprise Kernel, which was based on Linux 2.6.32.
+See the initial Oracle Unbreakable Enterprise Kernel Release 2 Release Notes (https://oss.oracle.com/ol6/docs/RELEASE-NOTES-UEK2-en.html) for a detailed description of these changes.

-The version number displayed by the kernel and on the RPM packages is 2.6.39.
+The actual version number displayed by the kernel and on the RPM packages is 2.6.39.
 This was done to avoid potential breakage of certain low-level utilities of the Oracle Linux distribution (also known as the plumbing) that potentially cannot cope with the new 3.x version scheme.
-Regular Linux applications are usually neither aware of nor affected by Linux kernel version numbers.
+Regular Linux applications are usually not aware or affected by Linux kernel version numbers.

 The Unbreakable Enterprise Kernel supports a wide range of hardware and devices.
 In close cooperation with hardware and storage vendors, several device drivers have been updated by Oracle.